-Using the FORTRAN COMMON statement, you can keep host variables and arrays in a common storage area as if they were globally defined, so that their values can be used in different program units.
-The COMMON statement must appear outside the Declare Section, and must come before the first executable FORTRAN statement but after variable declarations.
+Using the FORTRAN COMMON statement, you can keep host variables and arrays in a common storage area as if they were globally defined, so that you can use their values in different program units.
+The COMMON statement must appear outside the Declare Section, and before the first executable FORTRAN statement but after variable declarations.
 An example follows: